 After 15 minutes, when the bell peppers have cooled down a little, but are not completely cold, peel them.
 Try not to use water here, as the water would wash off the flavor from the peppers.

 Pan-fry the bread

-Cut a slice of bread into dice.
-To a skillet, add the diced bread, half of the olive oil, a crushed clove of garlic, paprika, and red pepper flakes.
+Cut the bread into dice.
+Add the diced bread, half of the olive oil, a crushed clove of garlic, paprika, and red pepper flake to a skillet.

 Add all ingredients to a food processor, including the roasted garlic and the pan-fried garlic (discard peel).